netgen/local-development-setup/dnsmasq/README.md

 Repeat this with all network connections you are using to connect to the Internet, excluding VPN connections.

+## 5 Test

-## 6 Test resolving by pinging a bogus domain on your custom top-level domain
+Test resolving by pinging a bogus domain on your custom top-level domain.

+Execute on the command line:

 ```bash
 ping asdfghjkl.sf